Volleyball history has had some controversies about gender - Photo: PS

 However, the FIVB has yet to make a similar announcement.
 Mr. Somporn Chaibangyang - President of the Volleyball Federation of Thailand recently said that the FIVB has "not really paid attention to this issue, and is currently only considering gender testing".

-Bich Tuyen (10) withdrew from the 2025 World Championship because she felt that FIVB was not fair and did not respect athletes - Photo: TTO
+Bich Tuyen (10) withdrew from the 2025 World Championship because she felt FIVB was not fair and did not respect athletes - Photo: TTO

 Lack of transparency and fairness

 Because there are no specific regulations, it causes many difficulties for athletes as well as member national federations.
 In case FIVB has tested, it must test everything.
-Designating an athlete from a certain country to do random tests creates suspicion and unfairness among participating countries.
+Designating an athlete of a certain country to do random tests creates suspicion and unfairness among participating countries.

 Because of suspicions of unfairness and disrespect, athlete Bich Tuyen of the Vietnamese women's volleyball team withdrew from the 2025 World Championship.
 FIVB's actions hurt her and other athletes in similar situations.